Adhiambo-Cynthia/BT-PROPERTIES/README.md

 * psycopg2-binary 2.8.5
 * Pillow 7.2.0
 * Postgresql

+### Design Specs
+* Mobile Friendly
+* Social media icons & contact info
+* Branded

+### Functionality Specs
+* Manage listings, realtors, contact inquiries and website users via admin
+* Role based users (staff and non-staff)
+* Display listings in app with pagination
+* Ability to set listings to unpublished
+* Search listings by keyword, city, state, bedrooms and price (Homepage & search page)
+* List realtors on about page with “seller of the month” (Control via admin)

 ### Project Setup
 1. On your file system, create a project folder for this named Real Estate_Django or any name of preference and open its command prompt.